lepture/authlib/docs/jose/jwt.rst

 .. important::

    This decoding method is insecure.
 By default ``jwt.decode`` parses the alg header.
    This allows symmetric macs and asymmetric signatures.
-If both are allowed a signatrue bypass described in CVE-2016-10555 is possible.
+If both are allowed a signature bypass described in CVE-2016-10555 is possible.

    See the following section for a mitigation.